Ngaremaina/Kitabu/README.md

 * Clone from [here](https://github.com/Ngaremaina/Kitabu)
 * Run this command: npm install
-* Run this command: npm start
+* Run this command: npm run dev

 # Technologies
 The technologies used to host the website are [Netlify](https://kitabu.netlify.app/) for the front end and [Render](https://book-data.onrender.com/books) for the backend